Jatie1/osu-beatmap-downloader/README.md

 ## Changelog

+### 1.0.2 - 04/02/2022

+- Fixed bug in failedbeatmaps.txt showing DMCAFAILURE for every failed map
+- Create empty failedbeatmaps.txt even if no maps fail
+- Made some text more descriptive
+- Replace all instances of 'maps' with 'beatmaps'
+- Formatting fixes

 ### 1.0.1 - 04/02/2022

 - Fixed crash when closing the program during config file setup, then re-opening the program